How it works

 Plug in a MIDI keyboard via USB, or use the built-in virtual piano with your laptop keyboard.

-Pick a Piece
+Pick a piece

-Play Along
+Play along

 Notes light up green or red as you play.
 The score advances automatically when you play the right notes.